lockedw/Lockedw-Multi-Tool/README.md

 #### Is there any additional software I need to install?

-The req.txt in the project files contains all the necessary python libraries.
+The install.sh in the project files contains all the necessary python libraries.

 DE